ohnoruu/CNN-Brain-Lesions/NOTES.md

 # Personal Notes
   Current Focuses:
   - Importing data, image data and labels -> testing/evaluation data
+  - Create output system that keeps track of training imports to keep track of program running during test trials
   - Look for any errors and debug
   - Specify paths for training data storage and output for highlighted images
   - work on documentation process and ensure deep understanding of all functions of the model